Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-20-git-config.md

 - `program = gpg`: The program used to sign
 - `gpgsign = true`: To automatically attach a signature to every commit

-We can see the signature using `git log --show-signature`:
+The signature is visible using `git log --show-signature`:

 ```sh
 commit da7c2d3863581f00d489c0852a91bc15ba98eae0 (HEAD -> git-config)